viperyl/Notes/Icl/icl1.md

 # Next stage
 1. Apply `SSIM`, `PSNR` and `VMAF` to determine the quality of the predicated video.
-2. Split video by different initial conditon, and test the performance
+2. Split video by different initial condition, and test the performance
 3. Check paper related to video predcition or motion prediciton.
 4. Introduce of spatio-temporal correlation features
 5. A refined dataset production